 Where you live plays a huge factor in this decision.
-If you keep your boat on a fresh water lake, in the Northern Hemisphere in cold saltwater, or down in the Caribbean Blue in hot saltwater?
-The affects will be different depending upon your location.
+If you keep your boat on a freshwater lake, in the Northern Hemisphere in cold saltwater, or down in the Caribbean Blue in hot saltwater?
+The effects will be different depending upon your location.

-The fresh water does not have the same minerals and capabilities for growth as the saltwater does.
-As well as the difference in the cold vs. the hot saltwater.
-Warm saltwater gives the ability for growth and speeds up the process of which it occurs.
-A boat left in the water in the Bahamas will grow barnacles faster then one left in the water in New York.
-The barnacles will grow on the bottom of the boat and also on the engine, if it is left down in the water.
+A boat left in the water in the Bahamas will grow barnacles faster than one left in the water in New York.
+The barnacles will grow on the bottom of the boat and also on the engine if it is left down in the water.

 How Do You Use Your Boat?